UCSB-HBCU Scholars in Linguistics Program Staff

 Kendra Calhoun is a Ph.D student in the Department of Linguistics at the University of California, Santa Barbara.
 Her research focuses on the connections between language and race in social media contexts, highlighting forms of Black digital activism that are excluded from mainstream discourses about social activism.
 Her M.A. thesis analyzed racial comedy on the social media platform Vine, and her current research analyzes discourse practices of Black Tumblr users.
 Kendra received her B.A. from the University of South Carolina, double majoring in English Language and Literature and Psychology and grew up in Pittsburgh, Pennsylvania.

 Jamaal Muwwakkil is a Ph.D. student in the Linguistics department and a native Californian, originally from the beautiful city of Compton.
 For undergrad, he transferred from Los Angeles City College to UCLA, where he majored in Applied Linguistics.
 His current research investigates the discourse of politically conservative student groups and language socialization among Black college students.
-He is also the President of Black Graduate Student Association (BGSA).
+He is also currently the University of California Student Regent Designate.

 Jazmine Exford is a Ph.D. student in the Linguistics Department at UCSB aiming to emphasize in Applied Linguistics.
 Jazmine received her B.A. in Linguistics and Spanish at the University of California, Riverside in 2017.
-Her research has focused on Spanish phonetics and phonology, variation of emoji use and interpretation, and Black American college students learning Spanish as a second language.
+Her research has focused on identity and voice modality, emergent orthographic conventions of African American Language in computer mediated communication, semiotics of emojis, and Black American college students learning Spanish as a second language.